1. Timelines

 When Gods & Mortals Fell

-The Eyes of Stars was a Revenant Titan, an entity of pure, consuming darkness born from the mind of Azhorra’tha.
+Eyes of Stars was the first Revenant Titan to descend upon the prime, an entity of pure, consuming void born from the mad dreaming mind of Azhorra’tha.
 As it emerged, it spread an all-consuming void, devouring both the Mytharil Empire and the Dragon Realms in its wake.
-Entire cities warped into the abyss, and the True Dragons, already weakened from the Aeonic Struggle, were nearly wiped from existence.
+Entire cities warped into the abyss, and the True Dragons, already weakened from the Planar Rapture, were nearly wiped from existence.

 The crisis demanded immediate divine intervention.
 Helios and the Pantheon of Primus descended upon the Prime Plane, leading the Host of Helion in battle against the Revenant Titan.
 But even the gods themselves struggled against the Eyes of Stars, suffering great losses in the process.

-Emperor Ezekiel, just ruler of Mytharil, made a final stand against Valekith to the cataclysmic backdrop of the horror he had just unleashed on their people.
-In a desperate bid to escape the destruction, Valekith attempted to rift the Floating City of Netheril into The Shadowfell, sacrificing countless Mythar to fuel his ritual.
-Ezekiel confronted him atop the city’s highest spire, and in their battle, severed Valekith’s right hand, breaking his control over the ritual.
+Ezekiel, just ruler of Mytharil, made a final stand against Valekith to the cataclysmic backdrop of the horror he had just unleashed on their people.
+In a desperate bid to escape the destruction, Valekith attempted to rift the Floating City of Netheril into The Netherveil by activating the Soulmonger Crystal, consuming countless Mythar to fuel his ritual.
+Ezekiel confronted him atop the city’s highest spire, and in their battle, severed the Hands of Valekith, breaking his control over the ritual.

 • Valekith, now a a severed shadow lingering in the Shadowfell, plotting his return.